Average Cost of Car Insurance in North Carolina

 NOTE:

-The state of North Carolina follows a contributory negligence rule, which means if a driver’s negligence contributed to any percent of damage in an accident, they cannot receive compensation in a civil suit.
+The state of North Carolina follows a contributory negligence rule, which means if a driver’s negligence contributed to any percentage of damage in an accident, they cannot receive compensation in a civil suit.
+This is relatively uncommon, and means if you were at all responsible for an accident — even 1 percent — you can’t sue for damages.

 SR-22s and FR-44s

 SR-22s and FR-44s are financial responsibility certificates proving a driver’s liability insurance.
-Many states require high-risk drivers to have them, but North Carolina is not one of those states.
+Unlike most states, North Carolina does not require high-risk drivers to file them.

 Methodology